cozy/cozy-libs/packages/cozy-notifications/README.md

 ## Built-in helpers

-- `t` will be passed automatically as a helper in your templates, but you must pass the `locales` object yourself when instantiating the NotificationView
+- `t` will be passed automatically as a helper in templates.
+We must pass the `locales` object when instantiating the NotificationView.

 ```javascript
 const locales = {